Situation Task Action Result

 When describing your skills, avoid using generalised statements such as "Excellent communication skills."
 Show how you have developed relevant skills by providing recent examples from your work experience, volunteering, studies or extra-curricular activities.

-Your aim is to include in your statement, the Situation, Task, Action and Result.
+Your aim is to include in your statement, the Situation, Task, Action and Result (STAR).

 - Describe the situation that you were in or the task that you needed to accomplish